-This is the official web page of the Eastern Crown Herald.
-The office of Eastern Crown is responsible for handling all heraldic submissions from East Kingdom residents.
+This is the official web page of the Blue Tyger Herald.
+The office of the Blue Tyger (Formerly the Eastern Crown) is responsible for handling all heraldic submissions from East Kingdom residents.

 OSCAR now has ability to search within kingdom internal letters of intent for those with the right permissions.

 - The Eastern Submission Forms

 - The Eastern Letters of Intent: introduction and tracking table

 - Online System for Commentary and Response (OSCAR)